linode/docs/docs/guides/applications/big-data/getting-started-with-rasa/index.md

 ## Conclusion

-This covers everything you need to get started building automated assistants and chatbots with Rasa.
-Rasa's models are highly capable, developing and adapting to your needs.
+This covers everything needed to start building automated assistants and chatbots with Rasa.
+Rasa's models are highly capable, developing and adapting to individual needs.
 Planning these out, learning what the models are capable of, and working through Rasa's best practices can help.
-The links throughout this guide, and resources in the Rasa documentation linked below, can jump start your development of the precise AI assistant you need.
+The links throughout this guide, and resources in the Rasa documentation linked below, can help jump start development of a precisely tailored AI assistant.